peterl1084/cdiexample/README.md

  * MVP
  * The new Valo theme for Vaadin to make it look modern

 ## To get started (plaining with this app in your dev environment):

+Build should be IDE/platform indendent.
+So just

- * Configure your development server (e.g. GlassFish or WildFly) to contain data sources
+ * Configure your development server (e.g. GlassFish or WildFly) to contain data source "jdbc/example-backend"
+ * Build + Run/Debug